DevelopedByAli/Responcive_Weather_Project/README.md

 ## General info

-This project is a responsive mobile friendly Landing Page project.
-It works on all types of devices including desktop, laptop, tablet and smartphones.
+This project is a responsive simple weather info giving website.

 ## Features